 Abstract: Methyl Tertiary Butyl Ether (MTBE) is an automobile fuel additive, introduced in the late 1970s during lead phase-out as an octane enhancer.
-It has been used in increasing quantity in the 1990s to meet the requirement of the federal Reformulated Gasoline (RFG) and Oxyfuels programs required by the Clean Air Act Amendments of 1990.
-However, MTBE has been detected in ground water and drinking water in a number of states due to leaking underground storage tanks and leaking pipelines.
+It has been used in increasing quantity in the 1990s to meet the requirement of the Federal Reformulated Gasoline (RFG) and Oxyfuels programs required by the Clean Air Act Amendments of 1990.
+However, MTBE has been detected in ground water and drinking water in a number of States due to leaking underground storage tanks and leaking pipelines.
 Although most of these detections are at levels well below health concern, MTBE's distinctive turpentine-like taste and odor can be detected at low levels.
 EPA is required to make a regulatory determination for at least five unregulated contaminants by August 2006.
 Presently, the Water program is collecting and analyzing research information on occurrence, health effects, method sensitivity, and treatment effectiveness.
-A proposed regulatory determination, which will evaluate information on MTBE as well as a number of other contaminants, is anticipated for August 2005.
+A proposed regulatory determination, which will evaluate information on MTBE as well as a number of other contaminants, is anticipated for Drinking Water: Regulatory Determination on the Second Contaminants Candidate List.

-Government Levels Affected: None Additional Information: SAN No. 4404;

-Sectors Affected: 22131 Water Supply and Irrigation Systems
+Government Levels Affected: None Additional Information: SAN No. 4404; Sectors Affected: 22131 Water Supply and Irrigation Systems